Can English remain the 'world's favourite' language?

 - Davos jargon: A crime against the English language?

 Of course, there is more than one English, even in England.
-In the historical port city of Portsmouth, for example, the regional dialect - Pompey - is still very much in use, despite the challenges from new forms of online English and American English.
+In the historic port city of Portsmouth, for example, the regional dialect - Pompey - is still very much in use, despite the challenges from new forms of online English and American English.

 English is the world's favourite lingua franca - the language people are most likely to turn to when they don't share a first language.
 Imagine, for example, a Chinese speaker who speaks no French in conversation with a French speaker who speaks no Chinese.
 The chances are that they would use English.